Donald Young (tennis): 2010

-2011: US Open fourth round, Top 40
+2011: US Open fourth round, top 40

 Young lost to Marin Čilić in the first round of the 2011 Australian Open.
-At the 2011 BNP Paribas Open Masters 1000 event in Indian Wells, he defeated his highest-ranked opponent to-date, Andy Murray (#4), winning in straight sets.
+At the Indian Wells Masters 1000 event, he defeated his highest-ranked opponent to-date, Andy Murray (No. 4), winning in straight sets.
 In April, Young won the Tallahassee Tennis Challenger.
 He advanced to the second round of the 2011 Aegon International and the 2011 Aegon Championships.
 Young made it to his first ATP semifinal in August at the Washington, D.C.
 ATP 500 event.

-At the 2014 US Open, Young defeated Lukáš Lacko in the first round, and in the second round world no. 14 Stanislas Wawrinka in his first five-set victory, in 4 hours and 21 minutes.
-He advanced to the third round in a Grand Slam for the first time in his career by defeating Juan Ignacio Chela in straight sets.
+At the 2011 US Open, Young defeated Lukáš Lacko in the first round, and in the second round world No. 14 Stanislas Wawrinka in his first five-set victory, in 4 hours and 21 minutes.
+He advanced to the third round in a Grand Slam tournament for the first time in his career by defeating Juan Ignacio Chela in straight sets.
 Young was defeated in the fourth round by Andy Murray in a rain-delayed match.

-At the start of October, Young triumphed over world no. 14 Gaël Monfils in a come-from-behind three-setter, before losing to Andy Murray in his first ATP final at the PTT Thailand Open.
+At the start of October, Young triumphed over world No. 14 Gaël Monfils in a come-from-behind three-setter, before losing to Andy Murray in his first ATP final at the PTT Thailand Open.

-He finished the year ranked in the top 40 at World No. 39, the highest year-end ranking in his career.
+He finished the year ranked in the top 40 at No. 39, the highest year-end ranking in his career.